Signs of Emotional Cheating Through Texting

 This sign is subtle but deeply damaging.
 In a healthy relationship, your partner turns to you when they are stressed, upset, or struggling.
 When they start routing those conversations to someone else via text, they are building emotional intimacy outside the relationship and starving it inside.

-Dr. Shirley Glass, a psychologist who spent decades researching infidelity, wrote that secret emotional intimacy is the first warning sign of impending betrayal.
+Dr. Shirley Glass, a psychologist who spent decades researching infidelity, wrote in Not Just Friends (2003) that secret emotional intimacy is the first warning sign of impending betrayal.
 The sharing of personal vulnerabilities — fears, frustrations, dreams, childhood wounds — is what creates the bond that makes an emotional affair feel like a real relationship.

 If your partner used to talk to you about their bad days and now just says "I'm fine" while simultaneously typing paragraphs to someone else, the redirection is the problem.